mozilla/puente/docs/goals.rst

    indentation of the HTML template.
 That stinks because translators have to go through and fix all the translations.

-3. Tower had a bunch of code to support msgctxt in extraction and gettext calls, but Puente relies on Django's pgettext functions and Babel's msgctxt support and that works super.
+3. Tower had a bunch of code to support msgctxt in extraction and gettext calls, but Puente relies on Django's pgettext functions and Babel's msgctxt support and that works super... except in Jinja2 templates.
+Puente adds pgettext and npgettext to the template environment and they work just like Jinja2's newstyle gettext.

 4. Tower had its own gettext and ngettext that marked output as safe, but Puente drops that because it's unneeded if you're using Jinja2's newstyle gettext